Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory

 Assume that the probability measure $\rho(\theta,t)d\theta$ determined by the phase density function $\rho(\theta,t)$ is nontrivial (thus excluding complete synchronization or complete clustering, for which the absolute value of the moment is exactly equal to $1$).
 We define the inner product on the Hilbert space $L^2(\partial\mathbb{D},\rho(\theta,t)\,d\theta)$ by $\langle f,g \rangle = \int_0^{2\pi} \overline{f(\theta)}\,g(\theta) \, \rho(\theta,t)\,d\theta$.
 Since $\{1,z,z^2,z^3,\ldots\}$ is linearly independent in $L^2(\partial\mathbb{D},\rho(\theta,t)\,d\theta)$, we can define the monic orthogonal polynomials $\Phi_n(z)$ \cite{simon20051,szego1939} by Gram--Schmidt orthogonalization.
 The resulting $\Phi_n(z)$ is uniquely characterized as the monic polynomial of degree $n$ that is orthogonal to $\{1,\ldots,z^{n-1}\}$.
 Moreover, for the reversed polynomial of the monic orthogonal polynomial $\Phi_n(z)$, defined by $\Phi_n^*(z):=z^n \overline{\Phi_n(1/\overline{z})}$, the polynomial $\Phi_n^*(z)$ is uniquely characterized as a polynomial of degree at most $n$ with constant term $1$ that is orthogonal to $\{z,z^2,\ldots,z^{n}\}$.
 Then $\Phi_n(z)$ and $\Phi_n^*(z)$ satisfy the following Szeg\H{o} recurrences \cite{simon20051,szego1939}:

 The coefficients $\alpha_n$ appearing here are called the Verblunsky coefficients.
-The Verblunsky coefficients have a remarkable property: for any sequence $\{\alpha_n\}_{n=0}^{\infty}$ satisfying $|\alpha_n|<1$, there exists a unique nontrivial probability measure on the unit circle whose Verblunsky coefficient are $\{\alpha_n\}_{n=0}^{\infty}$.
+The Verblunsky coefficients have a remarkable property: for any sequence $\{\alpha_n\}_{n=0}^{\infty}$ satisfying $|\alpha_n|<1$, there exists a unique nontrivial probability measure on the unit circle whose Verblunsky coefficients are $\{\alpha_n\}_{n=0}^{\infty}$.
 This is known as Verblunsky's theorem \cite{Verblunsky1935}.
 By Verblunsky's theorem, if the Verblunsky coefficient sequence $\{\alpha_n\}_{n=0}^{\infty}$ corresponding to a certain probability measure is given, then for any fixed natural number $N$, the sequence obtained by setting $\alpha_n = 0$ for all $n \ge N$ again determines a probability measure on the unit circle.
 The measure on the unit circle defined in this way is called the ($N$-th order) Bernstein--Szeg\H{o} measure \cite{simon20051}, and it provides an approximation of the original probability measure by a probability measure described by only finitely many parameters.
-In this paper, we show that the Bernstein--Szeg\H{o} measure plays an important role in the low-dimensional reduction for population of globally coupled phase oscillators.
-As a first simple correspondence that can be observed, the density function of the first-order Bernstein--Szeg\H{o} measure, $\rho(\theta)=\frac{1-|\alpha_0|^2}{|1-e^{i\theta}\alpha_0|^2}$, is seen to coincide with the low-dimensional manifold represented by the Ott--Antonsen ansatz (the OA manifold), where $\alpha_0=Z_1$.
+In this paper, we show that the Bernstein--Szeg\H{o} measure plays an important role in the low-dimensional reduction for populations of globally coupled phase oscillators.
+As a first simple correspondence that can be observed, the density function of the first-order Bernstein--Szeg\H{o} measure, $\rho(\theta)=\frac{1}{2\pi}\frac{1-|\alpha_0|^2}{|1-e^{i\theta}\alpha_0|^2}$, is seen to coincide with the low-dimensional manifold represented by the Ott--Antonsen ansatz (the OA manifold), where $\alpha_0=Z_1$.

-In this study, we first consider the case of a uniformly rotating solution.
-When we consider the system in a rotating frame, taking $\theta \to \theta-\Omega t$, with $\Omega$ denoting the frequency of uniform rotation, the solution can be regarded as stationary solution, and from \eqref{eq:moment ODE} we obtain the following homogeneous linear recurrence relation of order $2L$ with constant coefficients for $n\ge 1$:
+In this study, we first consider the case of uniformly rotating solutions.
+When we consider the system in a rotating frame, taking $\theta \to \theta-\Omega t$, with $\Omega$ denoting the frequency of uniform rotation, the solution can be regarded as a stationary solution, and from \eqref{eq:moment ODE} we obtain the following homogeneous linear recurrence relation of order $2L$ with constant coefficients for $n\ge 1$: